great-expectations/great_expectations/docs/docusaurus/docs/core/data_quality/01_schema.md

 ```python
 dataset.expect_column_values_to_be_of_type("transfer_amount", "float")
 ```
-*Use Case*: Critical in financial datasets where precision and type accuracy directly impact calculations and reporting, such as ensuring all transaction amounts are recorded as floats.
+*Use Case*: Handling data transferred using formats that do not embed schema (e.g., CSV), where apparent type changes can occur when new values appear.

 *Strategic Advice*: Opt for `expect_column_values_to_be_of_type` when dealing with columns where any type deviation could lead to significant processing errors or inaccuracies.